July 26, 2021

 • Identifying traits such as bumper stickers, accessories, or damage caused in the crash

-If you got a good look at the driver, make sure to write down what you can remember about them as well.
-Compare your notes on the driver and the vehicle with any witnesses who may have seen the crash.
 Take note of what direction the vehicle was traveling when it left the scene.
-The police will collect this information to help their investigation into locating the driver.
+The police will collect this information to help them locate the driver.
 Knowing which direction it headed could help identify the vehicle via security or traffic cameras.

 Don’t forget to record your own damages.
-Take pictures of the damage to your vehicle, of your injuries, and the scene of the crash.
-These pictures can be used to help show how severe your injuries are (and how much money you might be owed), as well as prove when and how they happened.
-Then you should contact a lawyer.
+Take pictures of the damage to your vehicle, injuries, and the scene of the crash.
+These pictures can be used to help show the severity of your injuries (and how much money you might be owed for them), as well as prove when and how they happened.

 What Happens When the Other Driver is Found?

 However, if the hit-and-run driver’s insurance provider reaches out to you first and offers a settlement, you should not accept until after speaking to a lawyer.
-Because their policy holder fled the scene, the insurance company knows they will have a very difficult time proving that person is not at fault if it goes to court.
+Because their policyholder fled the scene, the insurance company knows they will have a very difficult time proving that person is not at fault if it goes to court.

 But they also know that if you accept their initial offer, you can’t demand more money later, even if you need it.
 That’s why their first offer will typically be a lot smaller than what you actually deserve and can get.
-An experienced auto accident attorney will be to determine if it’s a fair offer and help calculate how much you are actually owed.
+An experienced Montgomery auto accident attorney will be to determine if it’s a fair offer and help calculate how much you are actually owed.

 What Happens If the Other Driver Can’t Be Identified?

-If the driver who hit you is never found, it doesn’t mean that you are completely out of luck.
+If the driver who hit you is never found, it doesn’t mean that you are out of luck.
 You may be able to get compensation from your own insurance if you are injured in a hit-and-run if you’ve purchased uninsured/underinsured driver coverage.

-Call The Vance Law Firm Today
+Call The Vance Law Firm Injury Lawyers Today

-We hold drivers who commit hit-and-runs accountable for their actions, and when they can’t be identified, we make sure they’re victims aren’t neglected.
+We hold drivers who commit hit-and-runs accountable for their actions, and when they can’t be identified, we make sure their victims aren’t neglected.
 Contact us today to learn how we can help you in a free case consultation.

 Related Articles